nyr1k/frmalloc/README.md

 Free blocks additionally store next/prev pointers in the payload area, and a footer which stores a copy of the size field at the end of the block.
 The footer allows `frfree` locate the previous block in O(1) without traversing the heap.

-Allocated blocks have no footer amd next/prev pointers.
+Allocated blocks have no footer and next/prev pointers.
 The payload area is entirely available to the user.

 Free block: